EXL/DigestService/ReadMe.md

     Now you can sign in to the control module only with an administrator profiles information.

     *Note:* You can use the ID of your main Telegram chat as a parameter for `TG_CHAT` property and your host url for `HOST` property instead of "digest.exlmoto.ru" address.
+Please use the **/subscribe** command to get ID of the Telegram chat.

 8. Restart the server after completing the Digest Service configuration and deployment.